 Most of us can't claim notorious criminals such as John Dillinger, Al Capone or Bonnie & Clyde in our family tree, but our ancestors may have been convicted and imprisoned for hundreds of lesser reasons just the same.
-State and federal penitentiaries and prisons, state archives and other repositories have put a wealth of records and databases online that may put you hot on your ancestor's trail.
+State and federal penitentiaries and prisons, state archives and other repositories hold a wealth of records that may put you hot on your ancestor's trail.

-While having these prison and inmate databases available online is a great starting point, most of the records beg that you dig further -- into correctional records, court records, jail logs, Governor's papers, records of the Secretary of State and/or Attorney General, etc. Historical newspaper accounts of the crime and conviction can also add substance to your family history.
+While having these prison and inmate databases available online is a great starting point, most of the records beg that you dig further into correctional records, court records, jail logs, Governor's papers, records of the Secretary of State and/or Attorney General, etc. Historical newspaper accounts of the crime and conviction can also add substance to your family history.